This is a difficult question to answer… Should I quit my job before starting a business?

 Before you intend to start your firm:

-- Know WHY do you want to start a CA firm.
+- Know WHY you want to start a CA firm.
 (If you have your ‘Why’ in place it will help you stay motivated during tough times.)

 - When I was quitting my well-paying job in the UAE to start my own CA firm, I had a lot of fears and a lot of questions.
 I am starting young but that does not mean I have no responsibility.
 I have to settle well to take care of my dependent family.
-When you start, don’t think what if something unfair happens.
+When you start, don’t think about what if something unfair happens.

 - Identify issues, find solutions and you will find the path ahead.